fabianfranklinhuffstead/catproject/README.md

 <h2>The task:</h2>

 <ul>
-<li>Create a cat on web page and animate it with the sprite sheet</li>
+<li>Create a cat on web page and animate it with the <a href="https://github.com/fabianfranklinhuffstead/catproject/blob/master/img/cat.png">sprite sheet</a></li>
 <li>The cat will run away when the mouse gets closer to it.</li>
 <li>Try to find a reasonable solution for devices that don't have a mouse. i.e. onclick event</li>
 </ul>